octopus-network/omnity-docs/docs/evm.md

 | amount | the amount of tokens that will be withdrawn|1|

 #### transportToken
-Creates an event to transfer a specified amount of tokenId runes tokens from the caller’s account to the receiver's account on dstChainId, with an optional memo(Transfer runes to the evm compatible layer2 network).
+(Transfer runes to the evm compatible layer2 network) Creates an event to transfer a specified amount of tokenId runes tokens from the caller’s account to the receiver's account on dstChainId, with an optional memo.
-The cross-chain application will read the event and perform the transfer action on the bitcoin network.
+The cross-chain application will read the event and perform the transfer action on the source network.
 ```jsx title="Solidity"
 transportToken(string memory dstChainId, string memory tokenId, string memory receiver, uint256 amount, string memory memo)
 ```